 2. $100,000 in annual spending works out to $8,333 in monthly spending which is too high for most families.
 I have included these numbers to better evaluate cards and give an advantage to cards who don't have spending caps or limits.
 It also allows cards that have a good tier system to shine at higher spending levels.
 The cash back shown is calculated by splitting spending sensibly across spending categories like groceries, gas, drugstore, travel, bills, and everyday spending.
 All spending bonuses, tiers, limits, and caps are taken into account in these calculations.
 Sign up bonuses are NOT included in these numbers, so that will be an extra perk for you.
 Finally, the annual fee is deducted from the cash back earned giving you the true cash back earned for the year.

 3. The sign up bonus value is the maximum possible dollar value you can get from the bonus if you take full advantage of it.
 So, with a 5% gas and grocery bonus for 6 months with a $250 cap - $250 would be the value.
-This is why the Tangerine sign up bonus is listed as "No limit".
-There are no caps, so theoretically you could spend as much money as you want and keep increasing the bonus value.

 The Top 3 In Detail

 No longer the underdog, this card is finally being widely accepted as the best cash back credit card in Canada.
 You get a straight 2% cash back on all purchases with no strings, bonuses, limits, or caps and you can get paid whenever and however you want - SWEET.